chostett/illuminesce/content/blog/posts/2025-04-12-TwoTwoTwo/index.md

 After each of these steps, no matter what the outcome, they will end up in one of two consequences.

-### If a person thanks me and starts a dialogue
+### If a person thanks you and starts a dialogue

-This means the agree with the proposed outcome and are willing to engage in solutioning, even if the initial behavior is not one they are able to fulfill.
+This means they agree with the proposed outcome and are willing to engage in solutioning, even if the initial behavior change is not one they are able to fulfill.

 What engagement can look like: